A mail merge lets you quickly send a batch of personalized emails to a large email list.

 Here’s the template I’ve created:

 B. Install Autocrat

-C. Use Autocrat to perform the mail merge
+C. Use Autocrat to Perform the Mail merge

 Here’s how to use Autocrat to perform a mail merge:

-- Once Autocrat has launched, click NEW JOB.
+Once Autocrat has launched, click NEW JOB.

-- Provide a name for the merge job, and press Next.
+Provide a name for the merge job, and press Next.

-If the tags in your template document match the columns in your source data precisely, Autocrat will automatically map them.
-Otherwise, you’ll need to map them manually using the drop-down menus on the right side of the screen.
+If the tags in your template document match the column names in your source data precisely, Autocrat will automatically map them.
+Otherwise, you’ll need to map each merge tag to the corresponding column header manually.